peteroupc/html3dutil/doc/H3DU.Mesh.md

 ### H3DU.Mesh#recalcTangents()

 <b>Deprecated: Deprecated because the default shader no longer
 uses tangent and bitangent attributes for normal mapping.
-This method may be reimplemented in the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class in the future.</b>
+A similar method to this one may be exposed in the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class's public API in the future.</b>

 Recalculates the tangent and bitangent vectors for triangles in this mesh.
 This method only has an effect if this mesh